 At 4,700 miles (7,622kms) in length, the journey takes around 30 hours to get from Ulaanbaatar to Beijing, and about 26 hours to get from Ulaanbaatar to Irkutsk.

 Note: times vary based on delays and which train you take.
-We booked our tickets online with Real Russia who
+Consider booking with a reliable local travel company such as Discover Mongolia.

 Festival awards include Best Turned Out Eagle and Owner; Best Eagle at Hunting Prey (small foxes and rabbit); and Best Eagle at Locating Its Owner from a Distance.